Indian Institute of Management Amritsar

 The Indian Institute of Management Amritsar (IIM Amritsar) is a Public Business School and an Institute of National Importance located in Amritsar, Punjab, India established by Ministry of Human Resource Development in 2015.
 It is one of the young members of the Indian Institutes of Management (IIMs) Umbrella established in 2015.
 The institute was inaugurated by Surjit Singh Rakhra, the then Minister of Higher Education and Languages, Punjab on 6 August 2015.

 Campus

-IIM Amritsar is temporarily located within the campus of Government Polytechnic College, Amritsar till it moves to its own eco-friendly campus of approximately 60 acres, which is under construction at Manawala on Amritsar-Jalandhar GT Road, in about 3 years time.
+IIM Amritsar was temporarily located within the campus of Government Polytechnic College, Amritsar till it moved to its own eco-friendly campus of approximately 60 acres, which was constructed at Manawala on Amritsar-Jalandhar GT Road, in 10 years time.

 Student Accommodation

-The hostel is located at Blessing City, near Guru Ram Das Ji International Airport Amritsar.
-Students are provided with 3/4 BHK flats with single as well as twin sharing rooms.
-All basic amenities like WiFi, Geyser, Washing Machine, etc. is provided for each blocks of flats.
-In addition to these, a recreation room, gymnasium, and a TV room are available in the hostel complex.
+The hostels are located at the permanent campus at Manawala.
+All basic amenities like air conditioners, geysers, washing machines, etc. are provided.
+In addition to these, recreational facilities and round the clock library access are available.